scoover/tiller-web-dashboard/README.md

 1. If you don't already have the spreadsheet you want to work with open the spreadsheet where you’d like to install the dashboard.
 2. Select `Tools / Script editor` in the menu bar.
 3. Select all and delete the default contents of the `Code.gs` file.
-4. Paste in the latest <a href="https://raw.githubusercontent.com/scoover/tiller-web-dashboard/master/web-dashboard.js" target="_blank">web-dashboard.js script in Github</a> into the `Code.gs` file.
+4. Paste in the latest [web-dashboard.js script in Github](https://raw.githubusercontent.com/scoover/tiller-web-dashboard/master/web-dashboard.js) into the `Code.gs` file.
 The filename for the script that hosts the code is not important.
 If you’d like, you can rename it `web-dashboard.gs` by clicking the triangle beside `Code.gs`.
 5. Save the updated script.
 You will be prompted for a project name (i.e. for the container for all of the project files).
 Consider something like `Tiller Sheet Scripts`.
 6. Select `Publish / Deploy as web app…` in the menu bar.
 7. For `Project version`, leave the dropdown set to “New”.